 She completed 200- 500 and 800-hour trainings with Sri Dharma Mittra, who gave her the name Kali Om.
 She is the senior teacher of Dharma Yoga in Chicago and is certified beyond the highest (ERYT-500) level.

-Kali also made five trips to Mysuru, India to study with the Jois family at the Ashtanga Yoga Research Institute.
+Kali also made five trips to Mysuru, India to study with K. Pattabhi Jois at the Ashtanga Yoga Research Institute.
 She has also completed teacher trainings with Suddha Weixler and Manju Jois.

 Kali is also certified in Therapeutic Yoga, Yoga Nidra, Senior’s Yoga, Prenatal Yoga, Rocket Yoga, Gentle/Restorative Yoga, Psychic Development and Hormone Yoga Therapy for Menopause.
 In addition, she has studied with a long list of master teachers.
 Her articles about these experiences are archived at the Yoga Chicago website, which is where her column “Beyond the Mat” also appears.

-She is a lead instructor for the Chicago School of Yoga's teacher training program, and is co-chair of the Vivekananda East-West Yoga Festival held each January at the Hindu Temple of Greater Chicago.
+She leads ,200-hour teacher trainings is a lead instructor for the Chicago School of Yoga's teacher training program, and is co-chair of the Vivekananda East-West Yoga Festival held each January at the Hindu Temple of Greater Chicago.
 She's also a Yoga Alliance YACEP (continuing education provider).